justeat/gulp-build-fozzie/README.md

   Default: `'js'`

-  Name of the directory that your JavaScript files are kept.
+  Name of the directory where your JavaScript files are kept.

   Compiled JavaScript files will be placed inside a directory with the same name.